 Soon enough, these emotional elements combined to form a monstrous storm of chronic depression, anxiety, and straight up self-hate.
 I was drowning, and there was nothing for me to grab hold of to stay afloat.

-How was I supposed to enact change to be healthy?
+How was I even supposed to enact change to be healthy?
 Where could I find support for building my body and mind to reflect the characters I played online?
 The answer may seem simple—to reach out and ask for help—but I was embarrassed of who I had become and was scared to talk to someone about it.
-Ah, anxiety.
+How would I get past this?

 At this point, it felt like I had dug myself into a hole.
 Gaming was helping me in so many ways when it came to my social life and my basic human need of belonging, except it was simultaneously hurting me in other ways.
 It seemed like an unfair catch-22.

 I hesitate to use the term “addiction” when I talk about my gaming habit.
 That’s because it wasn’t the game itself that was addicting for me.
-Sure, it was nice leveling up and getting new stuff and winning matches, but for me, the real meat of the “addiction” came because video games provided me a solution to my unmet social needs IRL.
+Sure, it was nice leveling up and getting new stuff and winning matches, but for me, the real desire to continue playing came because the games provided me a solution to my unmet social needs in real life.

 As I grew up and matured, I slowly learned how to balance these worlds in a way that spoke to my individual needs.
 I was able to lose 70 pounds, improve my in-person social skills, and level up my career.
 My next piece dives more deeply into how I was able to find the balance I needed in life over the course of several years.